What are the different types of visas?

 Whether you’re interested in immigrant or non-immigrant visas, there’s a lot to know about which visa is the right one for you.
 It often depends on your personal circumstances and whether you’re interested in traveling, working, attending school or a host of other activities.
 Applying for a visa is not something you want to try on your own, and that’s why it’s important to choose a skilled and experienced visa lawyer to help you through the process.

-The attorneys at Carmen Fullerton have decades of experience helping clients secure the visas they need as well as helping immigrants with a wide variety of legal needs.
+The seasoned EB-5 visa attorney at Carmen Fullerton boast decades of expertise in assisting clients in securing the visas they require, including being proficient H1B visa attorney.
 Our bilingual staff speak English and Spanish, and we are well-equipped to explain each type of U.S. visa and guide you in selecting and applying for the right one.
 To find out more about how we can help, call us at 859-971-0060.

 Types of visas

 The U.S. Department of State has a directory of visa categories.
 This can be a helpful place to start.
 Any citizen of a foreign country wanting to enter the United States must secure a visa in most cases.
 Immigrant visas are for permanent residence, and non-immigrant visas are for a temporary stay as defined by immigration law.
 Visas are issued by American embassies and consulates.
 The U.S. Department of Homeland Security also offers information about visa types.
 There are about 185 different types of U.S. visas.
 Visa is shorthand for “Visitors International Stay Admission.”

 Types of visas can include:

 - Tourist Visas (pleasure travel)